Drop Out ECs

 Take Tampines’s upcoming EC project, Rivelle EC.
 Assuming 10% of the 572 units become drop-out units, that is approximately 60 units returning to the market.
 Sounds like a lot?
 Now consider this:

-2. During Rivelle 2nd timer launch, the competition rates is at least 6 times or more.
+- During the Rivelle second timer launch, the competition rate was at least 6 times.

 So the question becomes: Do you really have a strong chance of securing one of these drop-out units?